Virginia Labor Laws Guide

 The 2 categories put restrictions on the maximum hours of work and nightwork of minors.

-In order to be employed, minors under 16 years of age must obtain a Work Permit and/or an Age Certification document.
+To be employed, minors under 16 must obtain a Work Permit and/or an Age Certification document.

-The maximum number of work time for minors under 16 years of age — provided that school is not in session — is:
+The maximum number of work time for minors under 16 years of age — provided that school isn’t in session — is:

 When school is in session, the limit is 3 hours per school day, while the total number of hours for school weeks mustn’t exceed 18.

-For ages 16 and 17, Virginia doesn’t have restrictions on maximum working hours, provided the minor in question complies with the compulsory school attendance law.
+Virginia doesn’t restrict maximum working hours for minors between 16 and 17, provided the minor complies with the compulsory school attendance law.

-Nightwork restrictions only apply to minors under 16 years of age, and they are prohibited to work between 7 p.m. and 7 a.m when school is in session.
+Nightwork restrictions only apply to minors under 16 years of age, who are prohibited from working between 7 p.m. and 7 a.m. when school is in session.

-When school is not in session, minors under 16 can work until 9 p.m.
+When school isn’t in session, minors under 16 can work until 9 p.m.

 For ages 16 and 17, Virginia has no restrictions on nightwork.